cschell/TWIL/2015/W13 – tcpdump.md

 # Rediscovering `tcpdump`

 This week I rediscovered `tcpdump`.
 Like Wireshark, this command displays your network traffic.
-Unlike Wireshark, it’s a shell command and is therefor a more convenient choice for server administration (which I do a lot lately).
+Unlike Wireshark, it’s a shell command and is therefor a more convenient choice for server admins who rely on ssh.

 The easiest way to use tcpdump is to just run `sudo tcpdump` from your terminal.
 Depending on your current traffic it will flood your screen with every request going out or coming in.